 Hi, I'm Kelly Hofer.
-A visual content producer in Calgary, Alberta.
+A visual storyteller in Calgary, Alberta.

 My short story